Spa Business Plan Template & Example

 III.
 Industry Analysis

-[Company Name] competes against small, individually owned salons, spas, massage parlors, and against major regional or national chains.
+[Spa Name] competes against small, individually owned salons, spas, and massage parlors and major regional and national chains.
 There are over 450,000 registered beauty or spa salons in the United States.

-The spa and salon industry is a fragmented one, as the 50 largest companies only hold 15% of the market.
+Based on market research data, the spa and salon industry is a fragmented one, as the 50 largest companies only hold 15% of the market.
 The market is estimated to grow to more than $35 billion in three years.
-This bodes well for [Company Name]; since there are no truly dominant competitors, barriers to entry are not as high as many other industries, and a start-up can expect to have success in this growing market.
-There is plenty of room in the industry particularly for well-placed local day spas that cater to specific geographic and demographic customer niches.
-Smaller spas can easily develop loyal clienteles that enable them to compete and succeed against industry giants; in this industry, size does not necessarily mean an advantage, which bodes well for [Company Name].
+This bodes well for [Spa Name]; since there are no truly dominant competitors, barriers to entry are not as high as many other industries, and a start-up can expect to have success in this growing market.
+There is plenty of room in the industry, particularly for well-placed local day spas that cater to specific geographic and demographic customer niches.
+Smaller spas can easily develop loyal clienteles that enable them to compete and succeed against industry giants; in this industry, size does not necessarily mean an advantage, which bodes well for [Spa Name].

 Market Trends

-The market in which [Company Name] will compete is experiencing a number of different trends.
+The market in which [Spa Name] will compete is experiencing several different trends.

 • Steady growth.
 This market is expected to grow consistently at around 2% annually.